luozhihua/sublime-theme-valley/README.md

 ## About

 Valley is a simple theme and accompanying color scheme for Sublime Text 2 & 3.
-It is mostly derived from  [Flatland](https://github.com/thinkpixellab/flatland) & [Soda](https://github.com/buymeasoda/soda-theme), the right place to start for any custom theme development for Sublime.
-Thanks Soda & Flatland!
+It is mostly derived from  [Soda](https://github.com/buymeasoda/soda-theme), the right place to start for any custom theme development for Sublime.
+Thanks Soda!

 ## Design